TomoGuide/TomoGuide.github.io/docs/03-tutorial/05-sta-in-relion5/index.md

 </a>

 Again, for each of the Polish jobs, run Reconstruct with the same parameters that you used as the step before and run post-process (all with the same mask!) and compare resolution.
 At this step resolution should have improved again.
-In our case we went to **5.65 Å**!
+In our case, we went to **5.65 Å**!

 **<u>Summary of the first cycle we did (Post-processed value)</u>**<br>
 Bin4 Refine3D = **15.28 Å** (Nyquist bin4)<br>